PaulLeCam/react-leaflet/docs/Components.md

 ## Map

-This is the top-level component that must be mounted for children ones to be rendered.
+This is the top-level component that must be mounted for child compnents to be rendered.
 Refer to [Leaflet documentation](http://leafletjs.com/reference-1.0.0.html#map-options) for more information about the properties.

 **Dynamic properties**
 - `animate: boolean` (optional): If `true`, panning will always be animated if possible.
 Defaults to `false`.